What to wear for shooting: cracking the code - The Field

-The dress code, that is.
-As fashions change and informality vies with tradition, what does constitute appropriate attire for a shooting day?
+As trends vie with tradition, what is the proper attire for a shooting day?
+Robert Gibbons assists in cracking the dress code

-When considering the proper dress code for a day in the field, should one follow tradition or trend?
-Robert Gibbons advises on what to wear for shooting.
+Should one follow trend or tradition when dressing properly for a day in the field?
+Robert Gibbons offers his advice on what to wear for shooting.

 Looking to add to your sporting kit?
 Read what to wear when shooting to discover what kit top shots wear in the field.